jrs-innovation-center/movie-favorites-2/README.md

 ## Step 10 - Add a favorite search filter

-On the home component we want to add the ability to search for favorite movies and dynamically filter the list of favorites by the search criteria.
+On the home component we want to add the ability to search for favorite music and dynamically filter the list of favorites by the search criteria.

 ---